Configuring Active Directory Federation Services as an Identity Provider

 Click Add Rule.

-Select Send Claims Using a Custom Rule.
+Select Send Claims Using a Custom Rule from the Claim rule template dropdown.

 Paste in the text you previously copied in step 3 from the removed rule.
 Edit the